Previous Lesson 18 Next

 2. Warum?, Wieso? (why?)

-“Warum” and “wieso” are used to ask the reason for something.
-For example:
+"Warum" and "wieso" are used to inquire about the reasons behind something.
+For instance:

 Warum arbeiten Sie in Berlin und nicht in Frankfurt?
 (Why do you work in Berlin and not in Frankfurt?) - Ich wohne neben Berlin.
 (I live near Berlin.)